 Banoffee pie is best eaten fresh, on the day or day after it is made.
 It can be stored in the fridge for 2-3 days, but the bananas will start to brown and soften the longer it sits.

-I don’t recommend freezing this pie.
+I don’t recommend freezing banoffee pie.
 Bananas tend to go mushy once thawed and the pie will become watery.
-If you want to make it ahead, I recommend making the base 2-3 days ahead and keeping it in the fridge, or freezing the base (unfilled) and assembling the other elements on the day you want to serve it.
+However, the base can be made ahead and frozen for up to 3 months.
+If you want to make banoffee pie ahead of time, I recommend making the base 2-3 days ahead and keeping it in the fridge, or freezing the base (unfilled) and assembling the other elements on the day you want to serve it.

 Related recipes